-When you install Coveo for Sitecore, a license code is kept in the Coveo Cloud platform for you.
+When you install Coveo for Sitecore, a license code is kept in the Coveo Platform for you.
 This license is for Coveo for Sitecore itself.

 However, Coveo Enterprise Search (CES) also has its own license, which is automatically and transparently configured as soon as you install Coveo for Sitecore.
 The type of CES license you will end up having depends on your Coveo for Sitecore license.